grindsa/acme2certifier/examples/Docker/README.md

 ______________________________________________________________________

-### 🎉 Congratulations! acme2certifier is now running in a containerized environment! 🚀
+### Congratulations! acme2certifier is now running in a containerized environment.